Quadrajet Casting Number Chart

 - For carburetors produced from 1970 to 1974, the first three numbers are “704” followed by the same sequence of numbers as the “702” series of carburetors.
 (Some 704 carburetors were produced early in the 1975 model run; later units start with “1705.”)

 1975 and later Carbs

 Staring in the 1975 model year, a “1” was placed in front of the “7” followed by “705.”
 The “1705” series of carburetors would run until 1979.
 Beginning in 1980, the first four numbers were changed to “1708,” and this number series would continue until the last carburetors were produced in the late 1980s.

-Plant codes identify which plant the carb was cast at.
-Usually two or three letters and the date that the carburetor was produced.
+Plant codes identify which plant the Quadrajet carb was cast at.
+These are usually two or three letters and the date that the carburetor was produced.
 They may be located with the stamped numbers.
 On 1966 built Carbs they are on the round tag.
 68 and later they are on the casting as shown here “WF”.

-Most Rochester built Q-jets used a four-number Julian date.
-The first three numbers are the day of the year the carburetor was built; the last number is the year.
+Most Rochester built Q-jets used a four-number Julian Date code.
+The first three numbers are the Day of the Year the carburetor was built; the last number is the Year.